-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transplant expenses beyond plan covered benefits (i.e. pre- transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. ✓ X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider. \checkmark
+Services not covered by Medicare Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
+Services or prescription drugs provided outside of the United States.
+Not covered under any condition Not covered under any condition Covered only under specific conditions Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers.
+Not covered under any condition TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw.
+Not covered under any condition Transplant expenses beyond plan covered benefits (i.e. pre- transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
+Not covered under any condition Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered.
+Not covered under any condition X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider.
+Not covered under any condition